cyftogi/Fixed-Income-Backtesting/README.md

   · Extendability: can quickly incorporate more hedging tools & analysis

-# Future improvements:
+# Future Improvements:
-To allow dynamic testing
+· To allow dynamic testing
+· Return attribution to each asset class involved